Chronic back pain symptoms

 Chronic back pain and other symptoms frequently accompany the natural aging process of the spine.

-Chronic back pain is actually a symptom of nerve compression and is often caused by a degenerative spine condition that is affecting the structure and alignment of the spine.
-Degenerative spine conditions develop gradually as a result of regular wear and tear, as well as excessive weight gain and high-impact activities.
-As these risk factors slowly deteriorate the discs and other components of the spine, a nearby nerve root may become pinched or compressed.
+Chronic back pain is actually often a symptom of nerve compression caused by a degenerative spine condition that is affecting the structure and alignment of the spine.
+Degenerative spine conditions develop gradually as a result of regular wear and tear, as well as contributors like excessive weight gain and high-impact activities.
+As these risk factors slowly deteriorate the discs and other components of the spine, an adjacent nerve may become pinched or compressed.

-The type of symptoms that develop as a result of nerve compression depend on the cause, severity and location of the pinched nerve.
-Your physician can help determine these factors by performing a physical evaluation and imaging of your spine.
+The types of symptoms that develop as a result of nerve compression depend on the cause, severity and location of the pinched nerve.
+Your doctor can help determine these factors by performing a physical evaluation and imaging of your spine.

 Causes of chronic back pain

-Chronic pain in the back and other related symptoms can often be attributed to nothing more than the regular aging process.
+Chronic pain in the back and other related symptoms can often be attributed to the natural aging process.
 As we grow older, our spinal anatomy begins to deteriorate and lose flexibility.
-This isn’t necessarily symptomatic or problematic, but it can become painful if the deterioration results in nerve compression.
-Some examples of spine degeneration include:
+This isn’t necessarily symptomatic, but it can become painful if the deterioration results in nerve compression.
+Some examples of degenerative spine conditions include:

-- Degenerative disc disease — The weakening or rupturing of the discs that cushion the spine.
+- Degenerative disc disease.
+The weakening and loss of height of the discs that cushion the spine due to natural breakdown.

-- Spinal or foraminal stenosis — The gradual narrowing of the spinal or foraminal canals in the spinal column.
+- Spinal or foraminal stenosis.
+The gradual narrowing of the spinal canal or a nerve root exit, called a foramen, in the spinal column.

-- Facet disease — The degradation of the joints that connect adjacent vertebrae.
+- Facet disease.
+The degradation of the joints that connect adjacent vertebrae, leading to joint inflammation.